terraform-google-modules/terraform-google-cloud-operations/modules/agent-policy/README.md

 ### group_labels variable

 Group labels are represented as a list of label maps to filter instances that the policy applies to.
-Each entry in a label map is related by `AND` and each nested list is related by `OR`.
+Each entry in a label map is related by `AND` and each label map is related by `OR`.
 More details can be found in the [ops-agents policy docs][ops-agents-policy-docs].

 ### instances variable